Flaryiest/QuickChat/README.md

 # QuickChat

 ## Backlog
-user profile icons
-method for users to change profile by uploading file to cloud chatroom message styling highlight selected chatroom on sidebar mobile responsiveness on whole website fix bug with messages not sending at certain times add a scrollbar to chat message section
+mobile responsiveness on whole website fix bug with messages not sending at certain times add a scrollbar to chat message section